 Emu offers professional training, consulting services, and component/systems analysis for all aspects of the design and construction of high quality building envelopes and healthy indoor environments.
+We have extensive knowledge and experience in the international Passive House standard for building construction and performance.

 Mariana Pickering and Enrico Bonilauri initially formed “Emu Architetti” (Emu Architects) back in 2009, in Enrico’s hometown of Cavriago, Italy.
 For seven years we practiced as an architecture studio focused mainly in sustainable residential design, with a few small commercial projects as well.